6 minutes read

 Unsure what’s causing your gut health issues?

-If you are tired of guesswork and need clear answers with an integrated treatment pathway, we recommend purchasing our SIBO Test.
-This includes access to real-time gas levels in breath, doctor-led diagnosis and with a personalized treatment plan, if required.
+If you are tired of guesswork and need clear answers, we recommend asking your healthcare provider about a SIBO Test.
+This includes access to real-time gas levels in breath and a doctor-led diagnosis which can help your clinician to recommend appropriate treatments.

 We believe that everyone will have a unique response to different diets, lifestyle changes and medical treatments.
 That’s why it is crucial to have the support of a medical professional alongside you to support your journey to better digestive health.